Security & Compliance Basics

 from botocore.exceptions import ClientError

-"""Fetch encrypted credentials from AWS Secrets Manager at runtime.
+"""Fetch credentials from AWS Secrets Manager at runtime.

 client = boto3.client("secretsmanager", region_name=region)